4d/docs/docs/Concepts/dt_collection.md

  $colVar:=New collection //initialization of the collection and assignment to the 4D variable

  var $colFilled : Collection
- $colFilled:=New collection("a";"b";1;42;{}) //initialization of a prefilled collection and assignment
+ $colFilled:=New collection("a";"b";1;42;{}) //initialization and assignment of a prefilled collection
 ```

 ### `[]` operator

 The `[]` operator allows you to create a **collection literal**.
-A collection literal is a list of zero or more expressions, each of which represents a collection element, enclosed in square brackets ([]).
+A collection literal is a list of zero or more expressions, each of which represents a collection element, enclosed in square brackets (`[]`).
 When you create a collection using a collection literal, it is initialized with the specified values as its elements, and its length is set to the number of arguments specified.

-Since any property value is considered an expression, you can create sub-objects using `{}` in property values.
+Since any element is considered an expression, you can create sub-collections using `[]` in elements.
 You can also create and reference **object literals**.

 If an element is undefined, it will appear as Null in the collection.